droxey/docsify-course/README.md

-# docsify-course
+# 🌟 docsify-course

-🌟Everything required to add a Docsify site to Make School course repos.
+Everything required to add a Docsify site to ACS course repos.

 ## Features

 Includes the following features built in:

-* Make School theme.
 * Websites available offline.
 * Ability to search and display any `.md` file in your repo linked in `_sidebar.md`.
-* Syntax highlighting for 23 different languages used at Make School.
+* Syntax highlighting for multiple programming languages
 * Emojis in the following format `:100:`.
 * Added functionality: Copy to Clipboard function, flexible alerting.